Xiangyu Liu

 College Park, Maryland 20740

-In the past, I completed research internships at Google Research, Market Algorithms Team, where I worked with Zhe Feng, Aranyak Mehta, and Di Wang from Jun.
+In the past, I completed a research internship at Google Research’s Market Algorithms Team, where I worked with Di Wang, Zhe Feng, and Aranyak Mehta from Jun.
 2025 to Dec.
-2025, as well as Bloomberg AI Research in the summer of 2022.
+2025, as well as a research internship at Bloomberg AI Research in the summer of 2022.

 News